This post may contain affiliate links. Please read our disclosure policy for more information.

 Beaver Meadows Entrance

 When you enter the park from Estes Park, you’ll use the Beaver Meadows entrance.
 After we checked in to our motel and had dinner, we decided to check out the Bear Lake area.
 We didn’t need a reservation in the evening, and we were able to see a beautiful area that is relatively easy to hike.
 It’s also not too far from the Beaver Meadows entrance.
-I’ll write a post about that soon, but for now, here is a picture of Bear Lake.
+To read more about our visit to Bear Lake, click here.

 On that first evening, we saw deer right by the entrance.